Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Discussion

 where

-adds a staggered-diagonal potential with $\delta_j\in[-\sigma_\delta,\sigma_\delta]$ a random value encoding a diagonal disorder to the staggered potential contribution.
-For the Rice-Mele model~\cite{asboth2016ashort}, $\Delta(t)$ can be taken as constant with $\Delta(t)=\delta$ or $\Delta(t)=\delta\sin\Omega t$, with $\delta$ a real constant~\cite{edge-state-CTAP}.
-Following similar methods as proposed in~\cite{mei2018robust,PhysRevB.99.035146}, we consider an additional off-diagonal contribution given by
+adds a staggered-diagonal potential with $\delta_j\in[-\sigma_\delta,\sigma_\delta]$ denoting a random value encoding a diagonal disorder to the staggered potential contribution.
+For the Rice-Mele model~\cite{asboth2016ashort}, $\Delta(t)$ can be taken as constant with $\Delta(t)=\delta$ or $\Delta(t)=\delta\sin\Omega t$, where $\delta$ is a real constant~\cite{edge-state-CTAP}.
+Following similar methods similar to those proposed in Refs.~\cite{mei2018robust,PhysRevB.99.035146}, we consider an additional off-diagonal contribution given by